rakudayo/consciousness/README.markdown

 ## Results

-My experiment is currently still in progress, but there can be only one of two possible results:
+My experiment is currently still in progress, but there can be only one of two possible outcomes:

 1. **Hypothesis disproved** -> Conclusion: OBEs allow the experiencer access to information outside of his or her own mind (i.e. it is an objective experience, not only within the person's head)

-2. **Inability to refute the hypothesis** -> Conclusive: Inconclusive.
+2. **Inability to refute hypothesis** -> Conclusion: Inconclusive.
 OBEs might or might not allow the experiencer access to information outside of his or her mind, but this experiment could not disprove OBEs as an internal-only experience.